tonyonodi/check/readme.md

-# JS-Check
+# Check

-A package for checking that data matches the criteria you expect it to.
+A package for dynamically checking that data matches the criteria you expect it to.

 ## Predicate

-In JS-Check a predicate is a pure function that takes in a value and returns true or false depending on whether or not the value passed the predicate's test.
+In Check a predicate is a pure function that takes in a value and returns true or false depending on whether or not the value passed the predicate's test.

 For Example